Last updated 15th May 2019

 Important things you should know

-- There is a waiting period of 2 years — You need to have paid in to the plan for 2 years or more before the full amount will be paid out on your death.
-If you die during the waiting period, all the premiums paid plus half as much again will be paid out, but if you die by accident the full cash sum will be paid.
+- There is a waiting period of a year — You need to have paid in to the plan for a year or more before the full amount will be paid out on your death.
+If you die during the waiting period, all the premiums paid will be paid out, but if you die by accident the full cash sum will be paid

-- You must pay your premiums when due — If you don’t, your policy would be cancelled and you wouldn’t get any money back
+- You must pay your premiums when due — If you stop paying your premiums your insurance will end and you won’t get anything back

 - The effect of inflation — Inflation will reduce how much the fixed cash payout will buy in the future